dbdesign-students-spring2024/5-database-design-shaw2065/README.md

     | 3             | i.nevarez@foo.edu  | Nevarez        |
     | ...           | ...                | ...            |

-    > [!NOTE]
-    > Primary key: `professor_id`
+    - Primary key: `professor_id`
-    > All non-key fields are not facts about any other non-key field.
+    - All non-key fields are not facts about any other non-key field.
-    > `professor_email` and `professor_name` are single-valued facts about the primary key.
+    - `professor_email` and `professor_name` are single-valued facts about the primary key.
 Each professor id can only have one email address, and one name associated with.

 2. course